Pyrmont and Glebe railway tunnels: Heritage listing

-The brick tunnel and cuttings are a major feature of the landscape and layout of the Pyrmont area.
+The tunnels and cuttings are a major feature of the landscape and layout of the Pyrmont area.
 They are important relics of the inner city freight system that operated to the wharves, including Darling Harbour, and connected through to the southern suburbs.
-The tunnel and its portals are an important brick structure that reflects the industrial nature of the area.
-The tunnel is a fairly long double-track brick-lined structure opened in 1922.
-As the line has not been electrified the structure remains virtually intact.
+They reflect the industrial nature of the area.
+As the freight line was never electrified, the structures remain virtually intact.

-Pyrmont and Glebe Railway Tunnels was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria:

-"The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.
+Pyrmont and Glebe Railway Tunnels were listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria: "The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.
 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as architecturally rare."